-Claudia A. Rademaker, Marla B. Royne, and Mikael Andéhn, Journal of Advertising Research, Digital First, April 2019
+Claudia A. Rademaker, Marla Royne Stafford, and Mikael Andéhn, Journal of Advertising Research, Vol. 60, No. 3, 2020, pp. 290-304

 This study underscores the importance of considering a medium's broader effects.
 Research demonstrates that a medium's perceived eco-harmful impact affects communication effectiveness because a medium itself can act as a constituent of the message.

 The Covid-19 global health crisis has resulted in a reset for many brands.
 Pre-pandemic, most businesses’ marketing started from the perspective of ‘what is the opportunity?’
 But in a world changed and cowed by coronavirus, many companies have shifted so their marketing starts from the point of view – ‘how can we help?’
 People are looking for something more from brands, a more genuine relationship that recognises the wider impact of our changed situation.

 The Campbell Soup Co., the food manufacturer, is mixing a series of “non-negotiable” principles that apply throughout its operations with brand-specific strategies as it develops purpose-driven efforts.

 With international travel still up in the air, how can brands in Thailand reset marketing strategy to better connect with COVID-impacted local consumers?
 WARC's Asia Editor, Gabey Goh, introduces a deep-dive into the insights you need to know.